Need an easy DIY Easter bonnet for school? This wide-brimmed tissue paper hat looks stunning but is wonderfully simple for kids to make.

 - A small craft stapler

-How To Make A Tissue Paper Hat
+How to Make a Tissue Paper Easter Bonnet

 Securing The Back Of The Hat